 Any great content strategy must also include video

-Writing about these five topics is a great way to get started with content marketing.
+Writing about these five topics is a great way to get started with inbound marketing.
 However, just producing written content is not enough.

 A true content marketing strategy is not just about the written word.
 Increasingly, site visitors expect to see video.